 Is Hamilton: An American Musical Family Friendly

-- Parents, we know this is the hottest ticket in town, but just because your children know the soundtrack backwards and forwards, and upside down, it does have numerous scenes that include: profanity (i.e. mother trucker, adultery, and violence.)
-If you feel your child(ren) are old enough to tackle these subjects, and ready to take on full-blown questions and discussions, then you have my blessing.
+- Parents, we know this is the hottest ticket in town, but just because your children know the soundtrack backward and forwards, and upside down, it does have numerous scenes that include: profanity (i.e. mother trucker, adultery, and violence.)
+If you feel your child(ren) are old enough to tackle these subjects, or a PG-14 movie for that matter, and ready to take on full-blown questions and discussions, then you have my blessing.

 What About the Hamilton Lottery?